Theory of descriptions: Keith Donnellan

 If this analysis of the reporter's assertion were correct, then since Jones is innocent, we should take her to mean what the discoverer of Smith's body meant, that whoever murdered Smith is insane.
 We should then take her observation of Jones talking to himself to be irrelevant to the truth of her assertion.
 This clearly misses her point.

 Thus the same sentence, "Smith's murderer is insane", can be used to mean quite different things in different contexts.
 There are, accordingly, contexts in which "the current Emperor of Kentucky is not gray" is false because no one is the current Emperor of Kentucky, and contexts in which it is a sentence referring to a person whom the speaker takes to be the current Emperor of Kentucky, true or false according to the hair of the pretender.

 Saul Kripke

 In Reference and Existence, Saul Kripke argues that while Donnellan is correct to point out two uses of the phrase, it does not follow that the phrase is ambiguous between two meanings.
 For example, when the reporter finds out that Jones, the person she has been calling Smith's murderer did not murder Smith, she will admit that her use of the name was incorrect.
 Kripke defends Russell's analysis of definite descriptions, and argues that Donnellan does not adequately distinguish meaning from use, or, speaker's meaning from sentence meaning.

+Other Objections

+The theory of descriptions is regarded as a redundant and cumbersome method.
+The theory claims that ‘The present King of France is bald’ means ‘One and only one entity is the present King of France, and that one is bald’.
+L. Susan Stebbing suggests that if ‘that’ is used referentially, ‘that one is bald’ is logically equivalent to the entire conjunction.
+Hence, the conjunction of three propositions is unnecessary as one proposition is already adequate.